W.A. Bass Learning Center

 How to Enroll

-Adult High School: We are now accepting applications for the March 2017 session.
-Click here to apply.
-The deadline to apply is March 3.
-Applicants will be contacted by e-mail in late February.
-For more information about Bass Adult High School, see Helpful Links below.
+Adult High School: The application for the March 2017 session is now closed.
+The August 2017 online application will be available in mid-June.
+For more information about Bass Adult High School see Helpful Links below.

 Alternative Learning Center: Students are remanded to the ALC from their school of zone for inappropriate behavior.